sandordargo/sandordargo.github.io/_posts/2020-10-14-strong-types-for-containers.md

 ### Private inheritance

 Instead of the original idea which was to use public inheritance, we can use private inheritance to get our strong type.
-[As discussed a few weeks ago](XXXXXXXXXXXXXX) with private inheritance, you'll only inherit the implementation from the base class, but not the API as it basically represents a `has-a` relationship instead of an `is-a` one.
+[As discussed a few months ago](https://www.sandordargo.com/blog/2020/04/01/private-inheritanc-vs-composition) with private inheritance, you'll only inherit the implementation from the base class, but not the API as it basically represents a `has-a` relationship instead of an `is-a` one.

 This means that if you inherit privately from `std::vector` no functionality of the underlying container class will be exposed to the users of the new derived class.